AmaZed21/Number_guesser/README.md

 Feel free to copy paste the code!

 It works as the computer would think of numbers from ranges that will be given in the game from which you have to guess using hints!
 You final points will also be reflected at the end.
 Enjoy!

+# Please raise any issues if they arise.
+Thank you and enjoy!